 After stocking your tilapia seedlings, the next thing is for you to start feeding them.
 Tilapia fish eat somehow the same feed as catfish especially if you are in an area where tilapia feed cannot be easily accessed.

-At their early stage when they are still like 1.5 gram to 3 gram, you can be using the most popular catfish feed for them but when they are more grown, you should find a way to look for their specific feed.
+At their early stage when they are still 1.5 grams to 3 grams, you can be using the most popular catfish feed for them but when they are more grown, you should find a way to look for their specific feed.

-Alternatively, at the very beginning, you can be feeding them things like worms, termites, or duckweeds, likewise, you can give them supplements like vegetables, breadcrumb, and wheat germ.
+Alternatively, at the very beginning, you can be feeding them things like worms, termites, or duckweed, likewise, you can give them supplements like vegetables, breadcrumbs, and wheat germ.
 Feeding tilapia is not as expensive as feeding catfish.

 The technique for feeding tilapia is that you should feed them twice a day (morning and evening).
 Make sure you don’t overfeed them, and when the feeds remain in the pond, it should be long before you evacuate the remains.